snw0502/designproject3/README.md

 - includes all pre-generated mazes solved using A* on the maze generator linked below.
 - included to show that my application produces the correct shortest path

+Wilson_Final_Presentation.pdf: my final presentation used in my Final Demonstration video Wilson_Final_report.pdf: my final project write-up with detailed descriptions of the design process and results

 # MODULES/LIBRARIES NEEDED:
 PySide6: